 The rearview mirror can be positioned on the windshield to observe a skier and traffic behind you.
-The mirror should be removed when trailering or when using a mooring cover.
-To install the mirror, position on windshield frame and tighten thumb screws (A); loosen thumb screws to remove.
+The mirror should be lowered when trailering or when using a mooring cover.
+To reposition, loosen the thumbscrews (A), reposition and tighten thumb screws.

 Use the mirror friction nut (B) to increase the friction of the mirror adjustment.
-If the mirror moves out of adjustment during operation, increase friction by turning the friction nut clockwise.
+If the mirror moves out of adjustment increase the friction by turning the friction nut clockwise.